-I am assistant professor of philosophy of science at University College Groningen and at the Faculty of Philosophy of the University of Groningen.
-I am also a member of the Young Academy Groningen and an external member of the Munich Center for Mathematical Philosophy (MCMP).
+I am an assistant professor of philosophy of science at University College Groningen and at the Faculty of Philosophy of the University of Groningen.
+I am also the chair of the Young Academy Groningen and an external member of the Munich Center for Mathematical Philosophy (MCMP).

 Prior to coming to Groningen, I substituted as professor of theoretical philosophy at the University of Göttingen after working as a postdoc in the research collaboration "Epistemology of the LHC" at the University of Wuppertal and as academic visitor at the University of Cambridge, UK.
 Previously, I studied physics and philosophy in Göttingen and Lausanne.
 I hold a PhD in philosophy from the University of Bonn, where Andreas Bartels was my supervisor, and a PhD in theoretical physics from the University of Heidelberg, where Christof Wetterich was my supervisor.

 I have very diverse research interests.
 The following is a broad overview of them that gives you an impression of my main philosophical ideas and preferences.

 I am intrigued by the challenge to make sense of quantum theory.
 An excellent brief account of my published thoughts has been written by Richard Healey's in his SEP-entry "Quantum-Bayesian and Pragmatist Views of Quantum Theory", Section 5.1.
 My papers concerning the prospects for epistemic accounts of quantum states can be found here, here, here, here, and a paper concerning the compatibility of (so-called) non-local quantum correlations with relativity theory here.
 My monograph "Interpreting Quantum Theory -- A Therapeutic Approach" brings together all the different threads of my work on quantum theory until now.
 It has been reviewed for Erkenntnis by Florian Boge.